How to Get High Arches for Ballet Dancers: Fast Results in 2024

 IMPROVING THE HEIGHT OF YOUR ARCHES

-The natural height of your arches is largely determined by genetics, but that doesn’t mean you’re out of luck if your arches are not as high as you’d like.
+The natural height of your ballet arches is largely determined by genetics, but that doesn’t mean you’re out of luck if your arches are not as high as you’d like.

 Strengthening the arches is crucial for the long-term health of your feet, especially for dancers, whose feet are their primary tools.